UZH-PEG/microxanox/inst/manuscript/revision_2/Response_rev2.md

 > 3 It wasn't easy to follow the [Suggestion] in the new version.

-We interpret this as the reviewer asking for clearer accounts of what was changed, and now provide below, with line numbers corresponding to those in the newly revised document, and the corresponding text in green font. *Rainer, please do this.*
+We interpret this as the reviewer asking for clearer accounts of what was changed, and now provide below, with line numbers corresponding to those in the newly revised document including track changes.

 > 3. Please consider the following suggestions:

 > Line 5 `types of ecosystem`

-Changed to `types of ecosystems`
+Changed to `types of ecosystems` (L5, Abstract)

 > Line 10 `Permanent link to`

-Changed to `Permanent links to`
+Changed to `Permanent links to` (C2 in Ancillary data table)

 > Line 12 `role in the development of understanding about how ecosystems`

-`role in understanding how ecosystems` Changed to `Mathematical models play a key role in the development of ecosystem models and the understanding about how ecosystems work`
+`role in understanding how ecosystems` Changed to `Mathematical models play a key role in the development of ecosystem models and the understanding about how ecosystems work` (L12)

 > Line 13: `and how they respond`

-Changed to `and respond`
+Changed to `and respond` (L13)

 > Line 15 `have played a influential role is 16 how ecosystems respond to gradual change`

-`have been influential in how ecosystems respond to a gradual change` changed to `One area of ecology in which models have been influential is the understanding of their response to a gradual change in an environmental driver [@Scheffer2001].`
+`have been influential in how ecosystems respond to a gradual change` changed to `One area of ecology in which models have been influential is the understanding of their response to a gradual change in an environmental driver [@Scheffer2001].`  (L17)

 > Line 16 `is a environmental`

-Changed to `is an environmental`
+Changed to `is an environmental` (L19)

 > Line 17 `affects an ecosystem, but 18 is assumed to not be`

 Changed to `affects an ecosystem.
-Still, it is assumed not to be`
+Still, it is assumed not to be` (L20)

 > Line 27 `change of the system`

-Changed to `change in the system`
+Changed to `change in the system` (L31)

 > Line 28 `to anaerobic`

-Changed to `to an anaerobic`
+Changed to `to an anaerobic` (L32)

 > Line 34 `termed the oxygen diffusitivity`

-Changed to `termed oxygen diffusivity`
+Changed to `termed oxygen diffusivity` (L38)

 > Line 38 `This leaves open the question of if and how biodiversity within these types (i.e. functional groups) of bacteria affects the ecosystem`

-Changed to `This leaves the question of if and how bacteria's biodiversity within these types (i.e., functional groups) affects the ecosystem`
+Changed to `This leaves the question of if and how bacteria's biodiversity within these types (i.e., functional groups) affects the ecosystem` (L43 - L44)

 > Line 47 `It was with this goal in mind that we developed the microxanox package`

-Changed to `With this goal in mind, we developed the microxanox package`
+Changed to `With this goal in mind, we developed the microxanox package` (L51)

 > Line 58 `conditions, addition`

-Changed to `conditions, the addition`
+Changed to `conditions, the addition` (L62)

 > Line 60 `some functions to analyse the results as well as to visualize the results to provide a starting`

-`some functions to analyze the results and visualize them to provide a starting` changed to `some functions to analyse the results and visualize these to provide a starting point`
+`some functions to analyze the results and visualize these to provide a starting` changed to `some functions to analyse the results and visualize these to provide a starting point` (L64 - L65)

 > Line 71 `for running individual simulations and for running a set of simulations`

-Changed to `for running individual simulations and a set of simulations`
+Changed to `for running individual simulations and a set of simulations` (L77)

 > Line 76 `the vectors and matrices, and to use matrix mathematics`

-Changed to `the vectors and matrices and used matrix mathematics`
+Changed to `We also coded the ordinary differential equations in matrix form to use matrix mathematics.` (L81 - L82)

 > Line 80 `code have modular structure so that new functionality can be easily added.
 E.g. temporally`

 Changed to `code have a modular structure so that new functionality can be easily added.
-E.g., temporally`
+E.g., temporally` (L85)

 > Line 87 `to maximise simplicity for the user, and`

-Changed to `to maximize simplicity for the user and`
+Changed to `to maximize simplicity for the user and` (L92)

 > Line 95 `results of the run`

-Changed to `simulation results`
+Changed to `simulation results` (L100)

 > Line 98 `parameters and re-running the simulations straightforward.
 In the following sections we`

 `parameters, and reruns the simulations straightforwardly.
-In the following sections, we` changed to `This promotes reproducibility and makes incremental changes of individual parameters with a consecutive and re-running of the simulations straightforward.`
+In the following sections, we` changed to `This promotes reproducibility and makes incremental changes of individual parameters with a consecutive re-running of the simulations straightforward.` (L102 * L104)

 > Line 107 `contains among other things the`

-Changed to `contains, among other things, the`
+Changed to `contains, among other things, the` (L113)

 > Line 109 `their meaning and how they are created and have values set and changed please`

-Changed to `their meaning, and how they are created and have values set and changed, please`
+Changed to `their meaning, and how they are created and have values set and changed, please` (L116)

 > Line 113 `an object which is identical to the parameter`

-Changed to `an object identical to the parameter`
+Changed to `an object identical to the parameter` (L119)

 > Line 116 `to run the simulation again from`

-Changed to `to rerun the simulation from`
+Changed to `to rerun the simulation from` (L122)

 > Line 119 `The general approach used to find the stable state of the system`

-Changed to `The general approach to finding the numerical value of a system's stable state (if it exists)`
+Changed to `The general approach to finding the numerical value of a system's stable state (if it exists)` (L125)

 > 4 The suggestion seems to have been heeded.